Running a small business is both exciting and challenging. And one of the biggest obstacles business owners face is preventing business losses

 By conducting regular financial reviews, you can:

-• Assess profitability by comparing income versus expenses over different periods.
+- Assess profitability by comparing income versus total cost over different periods to ensure accurate profitability assessment.

 Using accounting software like Xero or QuickBooks can simplify the audit process by providing real-time financial insights.
 Working with a financial advisor can also help in reducing overhead costs.
 They can also assist in optimising cash flow strategies and ensuring financial accuracy.